EU banks in Russia react to US sanctions threat

 And the Austrian bank's spokesman said on Friday: "Yes, RBI would like to continue its dialogue with NACP to ensure that it is removed from this list".

-But for its part, Kyiv doubled down on its position amid the new US pressure on Vienna.
+But for its part, Kyiv doubled down on its position amid the new US pressure.

 RBI was "a major financial pipeline between the EU and Russia", the NACP's sanctions director, Agiya Zagrebelska, said on Friday.